freyarowland/WoodFrogCode/README.md

 3) [SynchronyModelsFigures.R](<code/SynchronyModelsFigures.R>) shows the calculations for spatial synchrony within years and across years.
 4) [YMFmap.R](<code/YMFmap.R>) is the code for making the map figure.

+All scripts have been archived via Zenodo DOI

 ## Data

 The data are published on Dryad (*link forthcoming*) once the manuscript has a DOI to link.
 Note: no pond coordinates are included in the released data to keep populations safe from intrusion.